 Always wear safety glasses when working on your vehicle.
 Wear other personal protective equipment (PPE) when necessary, for example latex gloves or closed toe shoes.

-With the engine off and cold, open the hood and locate the air filter, the spark plugs, and the distributor cap and rotor (if applicable).
+With the engine off and cold, open the hood and locate the air filter, the spark plugs, ignition coil (or coil pack) and the distributor cap and rotor (if applicable).
 These are the parts most commonly replaced when performing a basic engine tune-up.

-Release the clips and remove the air filter box cover.
+Release the clips or remove screws and remove the air filter box cover.
 Remove the air filter.

 Vacuum first, then wipe out the air filter box to remove all debris.
 Install the new air filter and re-install the filter box cover.